-The outer porch of the historic hospital building is dedicated to Gladys Davis Turner.
-Gladys served as Edgar Cayce’s secretary from 1923 until his death in 1945, during which time she used her expert stenography skills to record the psychic readings as they were given.
+Cafe visitors can enjoy eating on the outer porch of the historic hospital building with an ocean view.
+The porch is dedicated to Gladys Davis Turner, who served as Edgar Cayce’s secretary from 1923 until his death in 1945, during which time she used her expert stenography skills to record the psychic readings as they were given.
 She would later type, compile, and categorize all of the readings and their supporting documents.

 In addition to serving on A.R.E.’s staff and board, Gladys has long been recognized as the central guardian and historian of the Cayce legacy.
 Many credit Gladys with preserving the readings after Mr. Cayce’s death, and she remained an integral part of the Cayce work serving as Corporate Secretary until her death in 1986.